 THE YETI CAFÉ: GETTING ACQUAINTED WITH THE FAMILIAR

-PHOTOS AND STORY BY CHRIS TIESSEN
+WORDS AND PHOTOS BY CHRIS TIESSEN

 ‘Sometimes,’ I suggest to Cai Sepulis, my TOQUE Partner and breakfast companion, ‘familiarity feels so good.’
 I push a morsel